 Meet the co-op’s financial requirements

-But even if you have plenty of cash, you still need an acceptable debt to income ratio (or "DTI").
-This is how the board measures your ability to make your monthly payments.
-They'll add up all your monthly payments and divide that by your monthly income.
+But even if you have plenty of cash, you still need an acceptable debt to income ratio ("DTI") to show the board that you can make your monthly payments.

-Usually the monthly payments will simply your mortgage plus maintenance but if you have student debt, a car lease, etc, all of that will also be included.
+Usually the monthly payment will simply be your mortgage plus maintenance but if you have student debt, a car loan, etc, those will also be included.

-The last metric is “post closing liquidity.”
+Boards also scrutinize post closing liquidity.
 This is simply how many months of payments you'll have in cash, stocks and any other liquid assets after you close.
 Anything that you shouldn't be selling (like retirement savings) or is hard to sell (like real estate) likely will not be considered.
 Most buildings want to see 12 or 24 months of post closing liquidity.

 Co-ops have these strict financial requirements to avoid a forced sale.
 If someone stretches to purchase the most expensive apartment they can get and loses their job the day after closing, they're going to have to sell.
 That's a bad outcome for everyone - the buyer, other shareholders and the board.